MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-viewing-data.md

 5. In the **Tasks** pane, select **Network Node Dashboard**.

 ## Network Interface Dashboard view
 An interface is a physical entity with which network connections are made, such as a port.
 By default, Operations Manager will only monitor ports that are connected to another device that's being monitored.
-Ports that are not connected won't be monitored.
+Ports that aren't connected won't be monitored.
 Use the Network Interface Dashboard view to view the following information:

 -   Bytes sent and received over the past 24 hours